Temporary/market food stall

 Temporary Food Business – Type 1

 - An annual Temporary Food Licence which involves taste-testing of low-risk foods at markets, festivals, events and temporary situations.
-Examples include bread, oils, chilies etc.
+Examples include bread, oils, chillies etc.

 Temporary Food Business – Type 2